A topic from the subject of Biochemistry in Chemistry.

 • Each class of macromolecule has a unique composition and performs specific functions within cells.

-• Carbohydrates and proteins provide energy and structure to cells, while lipids serve as energy storage and membrane components, and nucleic acids carry genetic information.
+• Carbohydrates and lipids primarily provide energy, proteins provide structure and diverse functions, and nucleic acids carry genetic information.

 Experiment: Identifying Macromolecules